gooddata/gooddata-ui-sdk/libs/sdk-backend-tiger/api/sdk-backend-tiger.api.md

 import { NotAuthenticatedHandler } from '@gooddata/sdk-backend-spi';
 import { ObjectType } from '@gooddata/sdk-model';
 import { PlatformUsage } from '@gooddata/api-client-tiger';
-import { ReadFileManifestsResponse } from '@gooddata/api-client-tiger';
+import { ReadCsvFileManifestsResponse } from '@gooddata/api-client-tiger';
 import { ScanResultPdm } from '@gooddata/api-client-tiger';
 import { ScanSqlResponse } from '@gooddata/api-client-tiger';
 import { TestDefinitionRequestTypeEnum } from '@gooddata/api-client-tiger';